icos-pit/agrorob_containers/README.md

 Make sure you have Docker and Docker Compose installed on your machine.
 You can download them from the [official Docker website](https://www.docker.com/get-started).

 ### Clone the Repository
+you can clone the repo using this command
 ```bash
 git clone https://github.com/icos-pit/agrorob_containers
 cd agrorob_containers/agrorob_emulator/

 ```
+it is possible to change the environment variables and add the router address in environment.env file

 ### Build the Docker Image